tari-project/rfcs/src/RFC-0110_BaseNodes.md

 * The [Tari script] of each input must execute successfully and return the public key that signs the script signature.
 * The script offset \\( \so\\) is calculated and verified as per [RFC-0201_TariScript].

-Rejected transactions are dropped silently.
+Rejected transactions are dropped without service interruption and noted in log files.

 Timelocked transactions are rejected by the mempool.
 The onus is on the client to submit transactions once they are able to be spent.